yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Board_Port/U-Boot.rst

 #.
 Build our custom board port using the usual flow of first building the newly
    created defconfig file, and then performing the actual build of SPL and U-Boot.
 Fix any build errors you may encounter and re-build until the build performs cleanly, without any build warnings.
+Ensure that the `toolchain path
+   <../../Overview/GCC_ToolChain.html>`__ has been set properly.

     ::